-6. Immediately notifying the issuing financial institution of any lost, stolen, or damaged card; suspected fraud; disputed transactions; and address change; telephone 1-800-270-7760.
+6. Immediately notifying the issuing financial institution of any lost, stolen, or damaged card; suspected fraud; disputed transactions; and address change; telephone the number on the back of the card.

 7. Returning the card to the department or the program administrator immediately upon request or upon termination of employment.

 (C) The principal budget administrator is responsible for:

 1. Approving the corporate travel individual card application.

 2. Encouraging employee awareness of the travel card program.

 3. Reviewing, approving, and submitting completed travel expense vouchers in a timely manner.

 4. Assisting the program administrator to ensure compliance with corporate travel card policies.